 This guide serves as a practical blueprint for Shopify Plus brands, e-commerce founders, and technical marketing teams to optimize their site performance, master modern core vitals thresholds, and turn speed into an organic search advantage.
-Let's look at the exact optimizations required to get your Shopify store to a 90+ Mobile PageSpeed score.

 1. What are Core Web Vitals?